leolnchaves/i6-website/public/content/page-success-stories-en.md

 ---

-## Market Place Excellence: Driving Success for Pharmacies
+## Marketplace Excellence: Driving Performance Across The Pharmacy Ecosystem
 **Image:** /content/success-stories/case-ems-farmacia.jpg
 **Logo:** /content/logos/EMS-COR.png
 **Segment:** Manufacturing
-**Client:** EMS Farma
+**Client:** EMS Pharma
-**Description:** One of the largest pharmaceutical companies in Brazil, this organization is a key player in the global market.
+**Description:** One of Brazil’s largest pharmaceutical companies and a strategic global player.
-**Challenge:** The company sought to boost engagement and improve sales margins through their digital marketplace connecting pharmacies to distributors.
-To achieve this, deeper insights into customer behavior were needed.
-Our mission is to consolidate pharmacy and client data, delivering precise purchase predictions and actionable recommendations to optimize resource use, prevent stockouts and enhance operational efficiency.
-**Solution:** Our goal is to transform the digital marketplace into a trusted advisor for pharmacies, delivering high-impact, data-driven purchase suggestions.
-By enhancing resource use and creating opportunities for cross-sell and up-sell, we aim to increase engagement and expand basket sizes.
-This initiative focuses on helping pharmacies maximize profitability while strengthening their reliance on the industry as a key partner.
-Success is defined by increased sell-out volumes, higher margins and a seamless, efficient purchasing experience.
+**Challenge:** The marketplace connected manufacturers, distributors and pharmacies but operated reactively, driven by incoming orders rather than anticipatory intelligence at the POS level.
+The lack of granular demand visibility limited sell-out potential, pressured margins and reduced efficiency in inventory and commercial capital allocation.
+**Solution:** We consolidated purchase signals, transactional history, inventory and behavioral data per pharmacy into a predictive decision engine.
+The operation shifted from reacting to demand to actively guiding it, identifying what to sell, when to activate and which combinations would maximize turnover and margin expansion.
-**Metric1:** 23% Average Ticket Value
+**Metric1:** +23% Average Ticket Per POS
-**Metric2:** 36% New SKU Conversion
+**Metric2:** +36% New SKU Conversion
 **Metric3:** -
-**Solutions:** Industrial Recommendation Intelligence **Quote:** Market Place Excellence: Driving Success for Pharmacies **CustomerName:** Paulo Lima
+**Solutions:** Industrial Recommendation Intelligence **Quote:** Commercial Anticipation Applied To The Pharmacy Ecosystem **CustomerName:** Paulo Lima
 **CustomerTitle:** New Channel Manager
 **ShowHome:** True
 ---

-## Elevating Customer Engagement: Enhancing Online Sales
+## Enhancing Customer Engagement: Accelerating Online Sales
 **Image:** /content/success-stories/case-retail-1.jpg
 **Logo:** /content/logos/infinity6_CMYK_color_symbol_72dpi.png
 **Segment:** Retail
-**Client:** The most traditional fashion brand in Latin America **Description:** With over 140 years of history, the company has established itself as one of the leading fashion retailers in the region.
+**Client:** The Most Traditional Fashion Brand In Latin America **Description:** With more than 140 years of history, the company has become one of the region’s largest fashion retailers.
-**Challenge:** In the competitive fashion retail landscape, a leading company sought to boost customer engagement and drive online sales.
-They aimed to implement a solution that delivers highly relevant and diverse product recommendations in real-time, moving beyond basic suggestions to anticipate and fulfill customer needs.
-A significant challenge was providing personalized recommendations to both logged-in users and anonymous visitors, ensuring a seamless and engaging experience for all customers.
-**Solution:** To drive digital sales growth, the initiative focuses on consolidating customer behaviors from both logged-in users and anonymous visitors.
-By predicting purchasing patterns through real-time product recommendations aligned with customer navigation and interaction feedback, the retailer aims to enhance customer engagement.
-This strategy seeks to increase the average basket size through effective cross-selling and up-selling, creating a personalized and dynamic shopping experience that resonates with each customer’s unique preferences.
-**Metric1:** 50% New Products Discovery
-**Metric2:** 11% Items-to-Cart
-**Metric3:** -
+**Challenge:** A significant share of digital traffic was anonymous, limiting effective personalization and impacting conversion and average order value.
+In addition, key cross-sell opportunities relied on manually curated outfit compositions created by fashion specialists, a process that did not scale across more than 11,000 SKUs and lacked margin optimization.
+**Solution:** We transformed browsing and interaction signals into predictive intent from the first click.
+The model learned outfit composition patterns and introduced a strategic dimension: intelligent prioritization of lower-rotation and higher-margin SKUs.
+Real-time activation enabled contextual recommendations for both logged-in and anonymous users, scaling curated commerce with commercial intelligence.
+**Metric1:** +2.6% Higher Sales Vs. Traditional Curated Looks (With Only 5% Of Traffic) **Metric2:** 40% Of Incremental Revenue Generated By Predictive Models **Metric3:** -
-**Solutions:** Smart Discovery for Anonymous Visitors, Predictive Personalization for Identified Users **Quote:** Elevating Customer Engagement: Enhancing Online Sales **CustomerName:** -
+**Solutions:** Smart Discovery For Anonymous Visitors, Predictive Personalization For Identified Users **Quote:** Scalable Curation Driven By Intent And Margin **CustomerName:** -
 **CustomerTitle:** -
 **ShowHome:** True
 ---

-## Assortment Precision: Sales Uplift through Optimized Predictions
+## Assortment Precision: Driving Sales Through Optimized Forecasting
 **Image:** /content/success-stories/case-foods-1.jpg
 **Logo:** /content/logos/infinity6_CMYK_color_symbol_72dpi.png
 **Segment:** Manufacturing
-**Client:** The world's second-largest prepared foods producer **Description:** One of the world’s largest food conglomerates, operating in over 150 countries and leading several product categories in Latin America.
+**Client:** The World’s Second-Largest Prepared Foods Producer **Description:** One of the largest food conglomerates in the world, operating in more than 150 countries and leading multiple categories across Latin America.
-**Challenge:** The challenge was to provide strategic, AI-driven product recommendations with clear reasoning that could optimize the selection and volumes for each point of sale, leveraging insights like seasonality and market trends.
-By refining the predictive accuracy, we aimed to enhance not only the efficiency of product assortments but also to identify new opportunities for sales expansion, aligning smarter decision-making with increased market potential.
-**Solution:** Our goal was clear: to drive sales growth by improving the efficiency of assortment prediction while incorporating more intelligence into the entire sales process, optimizing a truly unique, value-added experience for the points of sale.
+**Challenge:** Assortment decisions per point of sale were based on aggregated analysis and standardized commercial approaches.
+This created misalignment between local turnover potential and the product mix offered, limiting growth and reducing execution efficiency.
+**Solution:** We implemented predictive decision-making at POS level, incorporating seasonality, local performance history, regional behavior and margin potential.
+Commercial teams gained granular intelligence, enabling mix expansion aligned with sell-out probability and measurable revenue impact.
-**Metric1:** 7,2% Direct Sales Uplift
+**Metric1:** +7.2% Direct Sales Uplift (Up-Sell)
-**Metric2:** 55% New Products Suggestions
-**Metric3:** -
+**Metric2:** +55% Of POS Converted New Product Recommendations **Metric3:** -
-**Solutions:** Predictive Personalization for Identified Users **Quote:** Assortment Precision: Sales Uplift through Optimized Predictions **CustomerName:** -
+**Solutions:** Predictive Personalization For Identified Users **Quote:** Assortment Decisions Driven By Sell-Out Potential **CustomerName:** -
 **CustomerTitle:** -
 **ShowHome:** True
 ---

-## Precision Sales Forecast: Streamlining Results and Operations
+## High-Precision Sales Forecasting: Optimizing Results And Operations
 **Image:** /content/success-stories/case-forecast-1.jpg
 **Logo:** /content/logos/EMS-COR.png
 **Segment:** Manufacturing
-**Client:** EMS Farma
+**Client:** EMS Pharma
-**Description:** One of the largest pharmaceutical companies in Brazil, this organization is a key player in the global market.
+**Description:** One of Brazil’s largest pharmaceutical companies and a global reference in its segment.
-**Challenge:** The company faced significant challenges in generating highly accurate forecasts for market intelligence and S&OP (Sales and Operations Planning) related to sell-out.
-This lack of precision created opportunities for improvement in production planning, commercial target setting and cost of customer acquisition (CAC) efficiency.
-Our role was to deliver a solution that consolidated various data sources (historical data, market behavior, inventory levels, transactional data, external market research, etc.) into a unified and accurate sales forecast for each product and point of sale (PDV).
-**Solution:** Our goal was to deliver a medium-term, high-accuracy sales forecast at a highly granular level (SKU + Point of Sale), fine-tuning the engine to account for factors such as market share, profitability, seasonality and promotions.
-By achieving this level of precision, we aimed to help the company optimize production planning, commercial strategies, and investments.
-The success of this initiative would give the company the confidence to streamline its entire value chain, driving efficiency from production to sales and investment decisions.
+**Challenge:** Low sell-out forecast accuracy compromised production planning, commercial targets and capital allocation.
+Disconnected data sources generated inconsistent projections and limited confidence in planning.
+**Solution:** We unified multiple market, behavioral, inventory and historical signals into an adaptive forecasting engine at SKU and POS level.
+The company gained granular and reliable demand anticipation, enabling coordinated decisions from production to commercial investment.
-**Metric1:** 82% Sell-out Forecast Projection
+**Metric1:** 82% Sell-Out Forecast Accuracy
-**Metric2:** +100M Inventory Loss Savings
+**Metric2:** +100M In Inventory-Related Loss Prevention And Working Capital Optimization **Metric3:** -
-**Metric3:** -
 **Solutions:** Adaptive Demand Forecasting
-**Quote:** Precision Sales Forecast: Streamlining Results and Operations **CustomerName:** -
+**Quote:** Operational Predictability With SKU And POS Granularity **CustomerName:** -
 **CustomerTitle:** -
 **ShowHome:** True
 ---

-## Maximizing Cross-Sell with Smart Buying Propensity
+## Maximizing Cross-Sell Through Intelligent Propensity Modeling
 **Image:** /content/success-stories/case-finance-1.jpg
 **Logo:** /content/logos/infinity6_CMYK_color_symbol_72dpi.png
-**Segment:** Finance
+**Segment:** Financial Services
-**Client:** Top 3 banks in innovation in Brazil and a leader in payroll loans **Description:** A leading financial institution that maintains a strong presence in both domestic and international markets.
-**Challenge:** The bank sought a solution to refine its sales strategy by improving the accuracy of product recommendations and customer outreach.
-With a diverse portfolio of products and services, the bank faced the challenge of increasing cross-sell and up-sell opportunities while ensuring that each customer receives the most relevant offerings through the best communication channel, achieved by consolidating diverse consumer behavior data.
-**Solution:** Significantly enhance CRM efficiency by optimizing the entire customer journey and increasing cross-sell and up-sell rates for products and services.
-The goal was not just to boost sales but to create smarter, more personalized interactions, ensuring that each customer receives timely and relevant offers through their preferred channels.
+**Client:** Top 3 In Innovation In Brazil And Leader In Payroll-Deductible Credit **Description:** One of the country’s most relevant financial institutions with strong national presence.
+**Challenge:** The bank had a broad customer base and diversified portfolio, but generic campaigns and limited segmentation precision constrained cross-sell efficiency and increased commercial costs.
+**Solution:** We applied predictive propensity modeling across customers, products and channels, consolidating behavioral and transactional signals.
+Activation occurred at the optimal moment and channel, significantly improving conversion efficiency and campaign ROI.
-**Metric1:** 12x Conveersion Uplift
+**Metric1:** 12x Increase In Campaign Conversion
-**Metric2:** 50% Less CRM Costs
+**Metric2:** 57% Reduction In CRM Messaging Costs **Metric3:** -
-**Metric3:** -
-**Solutions:** Predictive Campaign Targeting, Predictive Personalization for Identified Users **Quote:** Maximizing Cross-Sell with Smart Buying Propensity **CustomerName:** -
+**Solutions:** Predictive Campaign Targeting, Predictive Personalization For Identified Users **Quote:** Predictive Propensity Applied To Multichannel Activation **CustomerName:** -
 **CustomerTitle:** -
 **ShowHome:** True
 ---

-## Demand Forecast Accuracy: Enhancing Production and Sales Planning
+## Demand Forecast Accuracy: Elevating Production And Sales Planning
 **Image:** /content/success-stories/case-retail-forecast.jpg
 **Logo:** /content/logos/infinity6_CMYK_color_symbol_72dpi.png
 **Segment:** Retail
-**Client:** Top leading cosmetics brand in Brazil **Description:** A major cosmetics player, recognized for its large-scale direct sales model and frequent product launches through purchase catalogs.
+**Client:** One Of Brazil’s Largest Cosmetics Brands **Description:** A leading beauty company recognized for its large-scale direct sales model and frequent catalog-based product launches.
-**Challenge:** The company faced significant challenges in demand predictability.
-Due to the need to create purchase catalogs well in advance, it had to define production and inventory plans early and share them with manufacturers.
-The lack of accurate forecasting often resulted in overstock or shortages, directly affecting efficiency and sales performance.
-**Solution:** Advanced demand forecasting engine tailored to the company’s unique business cycle.
-All SKUs were classified into three levels — Gold, Silver, and Bronze — enabling granular control and drastically improving forecast accuracy.
+**Challenge:** The business model required early production planning aligned with catalog cycles, yet low demand predictability generated excess inventory or stockouts, impacting margin and working capital efficiency.
+**Solution:** We deployed adaptive forecasting aligned with catalog dynamics, segmenting SKUs by criticality and behavioral patterns.
+The operation gained higher planning precision, reducing operational risk and improving capital efficiency.
-**Metric1:** +70% Forecast Accuracy
+**Metric1:** +70% Catalog Sales Forecast Accuracy
 **Metric2:** -
 **Metric3:** -
-**Solutions:** Adaptive Demand Forecasting **Quote:**Demand Forecast Accuracy: Enhancing Production and Sales Planning **CustomerName:** -
+**Solutions:** Adaptive Demand Forecasting
+**Quote:** Catalog Planning Powered By Adaptive Forecasting **CustomerName:** -
 **CustomerTitle:** -
 **ShowHome:** False
 ---